 - Here the first seam is finished.

 - The image below shows all four side seams sewn.Press seams open.Then re-press the top seamline back to the wrong side if it comes undone.
 (This seam has not been sewn yet.)The liner is now ready for the zipper.
-If you don't want the zipper, simply sew along the top edge and skip to "Sewing the Lining to the Bag".
+If you don't want the zipper, simply sew along the top edge and skip to "Sewing the Lining to the Inside of the Bag".

 Sewing the Zipper